 Many think a mild winter means we’ll be overcome by insects the following summer.
 I like to think this means the birds in my garden will be well fed.
-Unfortunately, it also means many people will brandish chemicals to annihilate the problem, often without even differentiating pest control types, this can be very damaging to ecosystems that people are possibly not even intending to destroy.
+Unfortunately, it also means many people and farmers will brandish chemicals to annihilate the problem, often without even differentiating pest control types, this can be very damaging to ecosystems that people are possibly not even intending to destroy.

 Birds have played a major role in creating awareness of the problems with chemicals.
 The impact of DDT was first noted in the 1950’s when spraying led to a die-off of American Robins.

 It goes without saying that care should be taken with chlorinated hydrocarbons, from how they are stored (see Storemasta for good examples) to how they are used.
 These hard chemical†pesticides are indiscriminate killers, ridding an area of good insects along with bad ones.

 If you must spray, use products with less harmful plant extracts like pyrethrin or nicotine.

 Yet a better solution may be to encourage insect-eaters, like swallows and bats, to visit your yard.
 You can relax and watch them take care of your pest “problemâ naturally.